 4. LoeJan Elevated Ceramic Cat Food Bowl

-Flat-faced or brachycephalic cats often struggle with standard bowls, leading to mess and discomfort.
-A wide, tilted bowl can help keep food accessible and reduce the likelihood of food being pushed out.
+Flat-faced (brachycephalic) cats often struggle with standard bowls, leading to messy eating and discomfort.
+An elevated, wide, and tilted bowl can make meals much easier for these breeds.

-- Tilted, wide design: Keeps food centered and easy to reach for flat-faced cats
+- Wide, Tilted Bowl: Keeps food centered and accessible for flat-faced cats

 5. Neater Feeder Express Mess Proof Elevated Cat Bowls